25+ Foods That Are Gray

 1. Anchovies

-Gray anchovies are small common types of fish found mostly in marine water, the Mediterranean, the Atlantic, and the Black sea.
+Gray anchovies are small, common fish found mostly in marine water, the Mediterranean, the Atlantic, and the Black sea.
 Anchovies are oily and add a savory taste to your dishes.

-Adding gray anchovies helps complete your diet since they also contain significant levels of minerals, iron, phosphorus, calcium, and zinc.
+Adding gray anchovies helps complete your diet since they contain significant minerals, iron, phosphorus, calcium, and zinc levels.
+Some say the color of these fish is silver.

 2. Appenzeller Cheese

-Also known as Alpine cheese, Appenzeller cheese originated in the Swiss Alps, where it has a documented history dated 700 years ago in the Appenzeller region.
+Also known as Alpine cheese, Appenzeller cheese originated in the Swiss Alps, with a documented history dating 700 years ago in the Appenzeller region.

 This gray cheese is made from hard cow’s milk but tastes like fruits or nuts.
 Appenzeller is a brand name used by nearly a hundred cheese-making companies.
 Thus, its tase may be strong or mild, depending on the ingredients used.